alexnardini/FLAM3_for_SideFX_Houdini/README.md

 **[FLAM3HOUDINI instagram](https://www.instagram.com/alexnardini/)**

+### Premise

+One of the main mission, was to pack the entire algorithm and functionalities I desired inside a tool using only Houdini out of the box.
+No HDK ( Houdini Developers Kit - c++ ).
+There are more functionalities I'd love to add, but this v1.x is happily out as it is.

+### Description

 An implementation of FLAM3 inside SideFX Houdini software using CVEX programming language.
 Not a real-time thing but If you have a beefy CPU (dual beefy CPU even better) it should be fun.

-It is also a very conservative implementation, it has everything but with some limits, read the OTL documentation to find out more.
+It is also a very conservative implementation, it has everything but with some limits as I needed to cut corners everywhere.
+Read the OTL documentation to find out more.

 The code went up and down and finally settled for the most minimalistic version in favor of performance.
 The language allowed me to take many shortcuts.
 He is dealing with execution threading, memory management, and offered me